lineGrip Safety and Warnings

-Strictly avoid having more than 30cm of slack webbing between the lineGrip, and the anchor!
+Strictly avoid having more than 30cm of slack webbing between the lineGrip and the anchor!

-Reason: should the webbing slip through the lineGrip, it will not be stopped, until all slack has pulled through the lineGrip.
+Reason: should the webbing slip in the lineGrip, it will not be stopped, until all slack has pulled through the lineGrip.
 The more webbing, the greater the momentum the webbing will develop, and the greater the risk of damage to your gear, and/or injuries to operators or bystanders.

 Good – Safe!

 If the slack approaches approx. 30cm, pause tensioning and take in the slack, or have a helper take in the slack continuously, while you keep tensioning.
 Be advised though, that while you are applying active tension to the tensioning device, hands must keep clear of any hardware in the system!